ziggy-ziggy/albionmarketgui/README.md

 ![Imgur Image](https://i.imgur.com/x3piAcK.png)
 Some notable features:
 Display useful market data, such as profit margins or profit in a single trip between the market with the lowest and highest cost for that item.
 Those costs are highlighted.

-Select which items to display by their categories, which can be configured in the itemsData.yaml file by changing the item's Toggle value
+Select which items to display by their categories, which can be configured in the itemsData.yaml file by changing the item's Toggle value.

-Old market data is greyed out (In the screenshot I haven't visited Martlock for 48+ hours) Option to ignore Caerleon so you can purely trade in safe zones.
+Old market data is greyed out (In the screenshot I haven't visited Martlock for 48+ hours).

+Option to ignore Caerleon so you can purely trade in safe zones.

 ---